microsoft/winget-pkgs/README.md

-# Welcome to the Windows Package Manager Community repository
+# Welcome to the Windows Package Manager Community Repository
 This repository contains the manifest files for the **Windows Package Manager**.
 You are highly encouraged to submit manifests for your favorite application.

 The **Windows Package Manager** is an open source client.
 You will find the source code [here](https://github.com/microsoft/winget-cli).